Developers

 API Reference

 The ProofLedger API lets integrators submit SHA-256 hashes for dual-chain anchoring (Polygon and Bitcoin), retrieve proof status, and verify proofs independently.
-Authentication-required endpoints are reserved for the BUSINESS plan; a public, no-auth verify endpoint is available to any third party who needs to confirm a proof.
+Authentication-required endpoints are available on the PRO and BUSINESS plans; a public, no-auth verify endpoint is available to any third party who needs to confirm a proof.

 All requests are made against https://proofledger.io.
 All responses are JSON, UTF-8 encoded.
 The API is versioned under /api/v1/; breaking changes will ship under a new version prefix.

 The API is intended for integrations where evidence is produced at scale — claims-intake systems, forensic pipelines, inspection apps, CMS watermarking hooks.
-For occasional single-file work, the web dashboard at dashboard.html is usually simpler.
+For occasional single-file work, the web dashboard is usually simpler.

 Proof submission and retrieval require an API key.
-Keys are issued from the Account page, and are only available to accounts on the BUSINESS plan.
-Free, Creator, Pro, and pay-as-you-go accounts cannot generate keys.
+Keys are issued from the Account page, and are available to accounts on the Elevated (PRO) and Formal (BUSINESS) plans.
+Free, Creator, and pay-as-you-go accounts cannot generate keys.

-Upgrade at pricing.html or contact support@proofledger.io for enterprise volumes.
+Upgrade at Pricing or contact support@proofledger.io for enterprise volumes.

 b.
 Creating a key

 Keys look like sk_ab12cd34_....
 Store them as you would any secret: environment variable, secrets manager, or vault.
-Never commit keys to source control and never send them in query strings.
+Never commit keys to source control or send them in query strings.

 c.
 Sending the key